artslabcreatives/woo-multi-currency/readme.txt

  - **Update exchange rate automatically**: The plugin automatically updates exchange rates.
 You can set the time for the automatic update: every 30 minutes, 1 hour, 6 hours, 1 day, 2 days, 3 days, 1 week, 1 month.

- - **Select currency exchange rate APIs**: You can select to update the exchange rate from VillaTheme.com, Google Finance, Yahoo Finance.
+ - **Select currency exchange rate APIs**: You can select to update the exchange rate from Artslab Creatives, Google Finance, Yahoo Finance.
 More exchange rate APIs will be added in the future.

  - **Receive update exchange rate email**: This option of WooCommerce Multi Currency allows the admin to receive a notification email whenever it updates the exchange rate.